 Central Area – Klong Chao Beach

 Around the corner, look out for Tawan, the live music venue and late night bar, which is perched up on the hillside.
-Opposite it, there’s the tiny I Ra restaurant and the wooden walkway entrances to Sunset Bar and Viewpoint Cafe, two converted stilt houses with fabulous sunset views out over the inlet and the sandbar.
+Opposite it, there’s the tiny I-Yar restaurant and the wooden walkway entrances to Sunset Bar and Viewpoint Cafe, two converted stilt houses with fabulous sunset views out over the inlet and the sandbar.
 At the far end, Tolani Resort has its own cafe, Chugga on the grass at the bottom of the hill.

 Alternatively, if you instead go straight on by following the narrow concrete path, you pass The Memory, a small bungalow operation, with PD Guesthouse, perhaps the most popular backpacker spot on the island, opposite.
+Ari Homestay is a few metres further on

 The Southern End

-This route now heads out down the west coast to the central beaches at Ngamkho Beach and Bang Bao Beach, the south west beaches and ultimately to Ao Yai, the second of the island’s fishing villages, over in the far south eastern corner.
+Passing the popular open-air Nuch Leuang Seafood and the diner Home Koh Kood opposite, the route now heads out down the west coast to the central beaches at Ngamkho Beach and Bang Bao Beach, the south west beaches and ultimately to Ao Yai, the second of the island’s fishing villages, over in the far south eastern corner.

-UPDATED August 24 for 24/25 Season
+UPDATED May 26 for 26/27 Season

 Return to Koh Kood Beaches